cloudmesh/classes/spring-2017/source/overview.rst

 This course assumes knowledge of programming in python, the Linux shell, and shell scripting.
-If you are unfamiliar with these topics, you may still take the course, but be aware that completion of the assignments and projects will require a significant time investment.
+If you are unfamiliar with these topics, you may still take the course, but be aware that completion of the assignments and projects will require additional time needed by you to become familiar with them.
+We have provided additional information as part of the course material that assists you in learning about them.

 Course Numbers
 --------------